Jan and Dean: 1963–1966: peak years

 Jan and Dean reached their commercial peak in 1963 and 1964, after they met Brian Wilson.
 The duo scored sixteen Top 40 hits on the Billboard and Cash Box magazine charts, with a total of twenty-six chart hits over an eight-year period (1959-1966).
 Berry and Wilson collaborated on roughly a dozen hits and album cuts for Jan and Dean, including "Surf City", co-written by Jan Berry and Brian Wilson (number one, 1963).
-Subsequent top 10 hits included "Drag City" (number 10, 1964), the eerily portentous "Dead Man's Curve" (number 8, 1964), and "The Little Old Lady from Pasadena" number 3, 1964).
+Subsequent top 10 hits included "Drag City" (number 10, 1964), the eerily portentous "Dead Man's Curve" (number 8, 1964), and "The Little Old Lady (from Pasadena)" number 3, 1964).

 In 1964, at the height of their fame, Jan and Dean hosted and performed at The T.A.M.I.
 Show, a historic concert film directed by Steve Binder.
 The film also featured such acts as the Rolling Stones, Chuck Berry, Gerry & the Pacemakers, James Brown, Billy J. Kramer & the Dakotas, Marvin Gaye, the Supremes, Lesley Gore, Smokey Robinson & the Miracles and the Beach Boys.
 Also in 1964, the duo performed the title track for the Columbia Pictures film Ride the Wild Surf, starring Fabian Forte, Tab Hunter, Peter Brown, Shelley Fabares, and Barbara Eden.
 The song, penned by Jan Berry, Brian Wilson and Roger Christian, was a Top 20 national hit.
 The pair were also to have appeared in the film, but their roles were cut due to their association with Barry Keenan, who had engineered the Frank Sinatra Jr. kidnapping.

 Jan and Dean also filmed two unreleased television pilots: Surf Scene in 1963 and On the Run in 1966.
-Their feature film for Paramount Pictures Easy Come, Easy Go was canceled when Berry, as well as the film's director and other crew members, were seriously injured in a railroad accident while shooting the film in Chatsworth, California, in August 1965.
+Their feature film for Paramount Pictures, Easy Come, Easy Go was canceled when Berry, as well as the film's director and other crew members, were seriously injured in a railroad accident while shooting the film in Chatsworth, California, in August 1965.

-After the surfing craze, Jan and Dean scored two Top-30 hits in 1965: "You Really Know How to Hurt a Guy" got up to 27 and "I Found a Girl" got to 30—the latter from the album Folk 'n Roll.
+After the surfing craze, Jan and Dean scored two Top 30 hits in 1965: "You Really Know How to Hurt a Guy" got up to 27 and "I Found a Girl" got to 30—the latter from the album Folk 'n Roll.
 During this period, they also began to experiment with cutting-edge comedy concepts such as the original (unreleased) Filet of Soul and Jan & Dean Meet Batman.
 The former's album cover shows Berry with his leg in a cast as a result of the accident while filming Easy Come, Easy Go.

-In 1966, Jan Berry recorded "The Universal Coward", an angry response to Donovan’s anti-war single "Universal Soldier"(originally written by Buffy Sainte-Marie) even though Berry never served in the military.
+In 1965, Jan Berry recorded "The Universal Coward", an angry response to Donovan’s anti-war single "Universal Soldier" (originally written by Buffy Sainte-Marie).